Learn what UTM's are, and how to track Traffic Sources using them!

 Tracking Traffic Sources Using UTM's

-In this video I will show you how to track your entire funnel using UTM links and how to set them up.
+In this video, we'll show you how to track your entire funnel using UTM links and how to set them up.

 - Parameters are case sensitive